 Guess what?
 There’s more silverskin to slice off.
 Could you do it all in one fell swoop?
 You bet, but it is delicate work and I like to break it up to keep my mental edge: The reason for all this delicate work is because the loin is softer than the silverskin, and if you cook it with the skin on, it will contract and push the loin meat out either side.
 Ugly.
 And besides, if you are making Kentucky Fried Rabbit, who wants to eat sinew?

 Your last step is to chop the loin into serving pieces.
 I do this by using my boning knife to slice a guide line through to the spine.
-Then I give the spine a whack with the cleaver by laying the cleaver blade on the spine and whacking it with the meat of my palm.
+Then I give the spine a whack with the cleaver or I snip it with kitchen shears.

 And voila!
 A bunny cut into lots of delicious serving pieces.